-We study the fundamental problem of diffusion (also known as information spreading or gossip) in dynamic networks.
+We study the fundamental problem of information spreading (also known as gossip) in dynamic networks.
 In gossip, or more generally, k-gossip, there are k pieces of information (or tokens) that are initially present in some nodes and the problem is to disseminate the k tokens to all nodes.
 The goal is to accomplish the task in as few rounds of distributed computation as possible.
-It's not hard to show an O(n + k)upper bound if the network is static (e.g. using delay sequence argument).
-However, the problem is especially challenging in dynamic networks where the network topology can change from round to round and can be controlled by an on-line adversary.
+The problem is especially challenging in dynamic networks where the network topology can change from round to round and can be controlled by an on-line adversary.

-The focus of this chapter is on the power of token-forwarding algorithms, which do not manipulate tokens in any way other than storing and forwarding them.
-We first consider a worst-case adversarial model first studied by Kuhn, Lynch, and Oshman [89] in which the communication links for each round are chosen by an adversary, and nodes do not know who their neighbors for the current round are before they broadcast their messages.
+The focus of this paper is on the power of token-forwarding algorithms, which do not manipulate tokens in any way other than storing and forwarding them.
+We first consider a worst-case adversarial model first studied by Kuhn, Lynch, and Oshman [33] in which the communication links for each round are chosen by an adversary, and nodes do not know who their neighbors for the current round are before they broadcast their messages.
 Our main result is an $\Omega(nk/\log n)$ lower bound on the number of rounds needed for any deterministic token-forwarding algorithm to solve k-gossip.
-This resolves an open problem raised in [89], improving their lower bound of $\Omega(n \log k)$, and matching their upper bound of O(nk) to within a logarithmic factor.
-Our lower bound also extends to randomized algorithms against an adversary that knows in each round the outcomes of the random coin tosses in that round.
-Our result shows that one cannot obtain significantly efficient (i.e., subquadratic) token-forwarding algorithms for gossip in the adversarial model of [89].
+This resolves an open problem raised in [33], improving their lower bound of $\Omega(n \log k)$ , and matching their upper bound of O(nk) to within a logarithmic factor.

+Our result shows that one cannot obtain significantly efficient (i.e., subquadratic) token-forwarding algorithms for gossip in the adversarial model of [33].
 We next show that token-forwarding algorithms can achieve subquadratic time in the offline version of the problem, where the adversary has to commit all the topology changes in advance at the beginning of the computation.
-We present two polynomial-time offline token-forwarding algorithms to solve k-gossip: (1) an $O(\min\{nk, n\sqrt{k \log n}\})$ round algorithm, and (2) an $(O(n^{\epsilon}), \log n)$ bicriteria approximation algorithm, for any $\epsilon > 0$, which means that if L is the number of rounds needed by an optimal algorithm, then our approximation algorithm will complete in $O(n^{\epsilon}L)$ rounds and the number of tokens transmitted on any edge is $O(\log n)$ in each round.
-Our results are a step towards understanding the power and limitation of tokenforwarding algorithms in dynamic networks.
+We present two polynomial-time offline token-forwarding algorithms to solve k-gossip: (1) an $O(\min\{nk, n^{1.5}\sqrt{\log n}\})$ round algorithm, and (2) an $(O(n^{\epsilon}), \log n)$ bicriteria approximation algorithm, for any $\epsilon > 0$ , which means that if L is the number of rounds needed by an optimal algorithm, then our approximation algorithm will complete in $O(n^{\epsilon}L)$ rounds and the number of tokens transmitted on any edge is $O(\log n)$ in each round.
+Our results are a step towards understanding the power and limitation of token-forwarding algorithms in dynamic networks.